charlesvardeman/Flask-REST-Dorking/README.md

 # Django-REST-Dorking
-Playing with Django-REST framework for Publishing Linked Open Vocabularies
+Playing with Flask-REST framework for Publishing Linked Open Vocabularies